Skip to content

 Environmental values

-Carran Carran (Thomson River) supports native species of migratory fish that need to move between the sea and freshwater environments to complete their life cycles, including Australian grayling, tupong, short- and long-finned eel, Australian bass and pouched and short-headed lamprey.
-A focus for environmental flows management is the Australian grayling, which
+The Thomson River supports native species of migratory fish that need to move between the sea and freshwater environments to complete their life cycles, including Australian grayling, tupong, short- and long-finned eel, Australian bass and pouched and short-headed lamprey.
+A focus for environmental flow management is the Australian grayling, which is a threatened species

 The composition and condition of streamside vegetation vary throughout the Thomson River catchment.
 The vegetation is intact and in near-natural condition above Thomson Reservoir in the Baw Baw National Park.
 Streamside vegetation between Thomson Reservoir and Cowwarr Weir is mostly in good condition but is affected by exotic weeds, including blackberry and gorse.
 Below the Cowwarr Weir, the vegetation is degraded due to stock access and widespread weed invasion.

-The Heyfield wetlands are one of the few remaining freshwater wetland sites in the Gippsland Plains landscape area.
+The Heyfield wetlands are among the few remaining freshwater wetland sites in the Gippsland Plains landscape.
 They provide habitat for aquatic and terrestrial animals, including threatened migratory birds that prefer shallow, slow-moving waterbodies.

 Traditional Owner cultural values and uses

 The Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) is working with the West Gippsland CMA to determine how to express Gunaikurnai objectives for water in a way that contributes to seasonal watering proposals from the perspective of traditional custodians with traditional knowledge.
-This has included GLaWAC membership on the Steering Committee and Project Advisory Group for the 2020 review of the Carran Carran (Thomson River) FLOWS study and GLaWAC membership of the newly formed Thomson and Latrobe Environmental Water Advisory Groups (EWAGs).
+GLaWAC was a member of the Steering Committee and Project Advisory Group for the 2020 review of the Carran Carran (Thomson River) FLOWS study and has membership on the Thomson Environmental Water Advisory Group (EWAG).

-GLaWAC cultural water officers have recently completed an Aboriginal Waterways Assessment on Carran Carran, and they are assessing how to document, protect and further the river’s cultural values and uses.
-Traditionally, Carran Carran was an important meeting place and a place to camp.
+GLaWAC Cultural Water Officers have completed Aboriginal Waterways Assessments on Carran Carran (Thomson River) and are assessing how to protect and further the river’s cultural values and uses.
+Traditionally, Carran Carran (Thomson River) was an important meeting place and a place to camp.
 Today, most of Carran Carran is inaccessible to the Gunaikurnai, making it difficult to meet and yarn along the river.

-Assessments for watering requirements of Carran Carran for the Gunaikurnai have been based on cultural indicators, including:
+Assessments for watering requirements of Carran Carran (Thomson River) for the Gunaikurnai have been based on cultural indicators, including:

 • the condition of the lower Latrobe wetlands (which Carran Carran helps supply)